Missouri moves to shutter suburban St. Louis day care center

-ST. LOUIS (AP) - Missouri is moving to revoke the license of a suburban St. Louis day care center after two workers were charged with abuse.
+ST. LOUIS (AP) - Missouri is taking steps to revoke the license of a suburban St. Louis day care center after two of its workers were charged with abuse and the state will form a working group to examine child care issues, Gov. Mike Parson said Monday.

-The St. Louis Post-Dispatch reports that Republican Gov. Mike Parson also said Monday that he’s starting a working group to examine child care issues.

-Parson’s announcement comes after surveillance video went viral showing one former worker at Brighter Day Care and Preschool in Pine Lawn tossing a 3-year-old across a room on Feb.
-1. Charging documents say another worker carried a 4-year-old by her foot three days later and hurt her arm.
+Parson’s announcement comes after surveillance video went viral showing one former worker at the Brighter Day Care and Preschool in Pine Lawn tossing a 3-year-old across a room.
+The girl was taken to a hospital Feb.
+1 with a deep gash on her head.
+Charging documents say another worker carried a 4-year-old girl by her foot and hurt her arm days later.

+Parsons said the working group would aim to ensure parents can trust the people they entrust with care of their children.

+“Missouri parents who place their child into the hands of a child care provider expect their child will get quality, safe care while they work hard to support their family,” Parson said in a statement.
+“I am committed to doing everything I can to protect our children.
+As a father, grandfather, and Governor, this must be a priority for us all.”

-The state’s Department of Health and Senior Services said in a letter to the facility that investigators also substantiated two other complaints last year, including a worker dropping a 6-year-old off at the wrong house.
+The state’s Department of Health and Senior Services said in a letter announcing the revocation effort that investigators also substantiated complaints that a worker dropped a 6-year-old off at the wrong house and another slammed a 3-year-old boy onto a cot, the St. Louis Post-Dispatch reports .

+“These actions do not demonstrate that Brighter Day Care & Preschool, Inc. is able to provide a safe environment for children,” Sue Porter, administrator of the Department of Health and Senior Service’s child care section, said in the 17-page letter mailed on Friday.

+The day care has a month to appeal the decision to the state Administrative Hearing Commission, and will be allowed to remain open during the appeals process.
+The state and the day care could agree a settlement as they await a hearing.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com